St. Adalbert History

 According to available records, the construction of the church was a parish wide effort.
 Given the hard times and clear objectives of the situation, the parish clearly banded together to rebuild their church.
 Many members of the congregation gave whatever they could to help the cause, be it labor, services, materials, etc.

 In 1973 the parish celebrated its diamond anniversary.
 Fr.
 John began to undertake some redecorating within the church.
-A acquired a new marble altar still in use today, as well as repainted and remodeled the church interior.
-He installed the statues of the Apostles and saints.
+Father John acquired a new marble altar still in use today, as well as repainted and remodeled the church interior.
+He installed the statues of the Apostles and Saints.
 He also acquired more land for the cemetery, remodeled the rectory, and landscaped the grounds.

 On July 1, 2011, Father Gregory Michaud was assigned to St. Adalbert.
 In addition to his duties at St. Adalbert, Father Michaud is also pastor at Sacred Heart, Polonia and St. Mary Immaculate Conception Parish, Torun.
 Father Michaud remained with the parish for five years.
 In June of 2016, Father Michaud was re-assigned.
 He remained with Sacred Heart, Polonia while additionally being assigned to St. Mary, Custer.